EMChamp/8x8-google-calendar-wa-scheduler/README.md

    This will start the Flask server, and you'll see output indicating that the server is running.

-4. Open a web browser and access the server at `http://localhost:5000`.
+4. Open a web browser and access the server at `http://localhost:5000` (you can change the port in `api.py` if needed.)

 To run the Flask server remotely, import this project into your chosen hosting infrastructure.
 It is assumed you have the necessary expertise to publically expose the API from that infrastructure and is beyond the scope of this guide.